Growth rates of permutation classes: categorization up to the uncountability threshold: Monotone Intervals and Inversion Graphs

 We denote by $\O_I$ the downward closure of the set of increasing oscillations.
 There are two increasing oscillations of each length $n\ge 3$, and they are inverses of each other.
 We arbitrarily choose those beginning with $2$ to call the \emph{primary type}.
 The two primary type increasing oscillations are

 for even $n\ge 4$, and

 for odd $n\ge 5$.

 We conclude this section by stating two graph-theoretic results we appeal to later.
+Recall that a \emph{cut vertex} in a graph is a vertex whose removal increases the number of connected components.

 \begin{proposition} Every connected graph with at least two vertices contains at least two vertices that are not cut vertices, and the only connected graphs with precisely two non-cut vertices are paths.
-Correspondingly, every sum indecomposable permutation has at least two entries whose removal leaves the permutation sum indecomposable (though the resulting children may be identical). \end{proposition}
+Correspondingly, every sum indecomposable permutation of length at least two has at least two entries whose removal leaves the permutation sum indecomposable (though the resulting children may be identical). \end{proposition}

 In the following result, we call the complete bipartite graph $K_{1,3}$ a \emph{claw}, and thus the inversion graphs of the permutations $2341$ and $4123$ are claws.
 Also, the only permutations whose inversion graphs are cycles are $321$ and $3412$.